core-wg/resource-directory/draft-ietf-core-resource-directory.md

   <t>
-  This approach requires that the endpoint makes available the hosted resources that it wants to be discovered, as links on its /.well-known/core interface as specified in <xref target="RFC6690"/>.
+  This approach requires that the endpoint makes available the hosted resources that it wants to be discovered, as links on its <spanx style="verb">/.well-known/core</spanx> interface as specified in <xref target="RFC6690"/>.
   </t>
   <t>